SusungHong/susunghong.github.io/_pages/about.md

 I love cats, coffee (especially lattes), video games, cooking, and playing baseball.
 I enjoy learning new things beyond my research area.

-If you are interested in collaboration or would like to learn more about my research, please reach out:
+If you are interested in collaboration or would like to learn more about my research, please connect: